-In my estimation, Tramps or whoever made Tramp Art in their day, were our first version of Recyclers, by using old discarded material to make something new.
+In my estimation, Tramps or whoever made Tramp Art in their day, were our first version of Recyclers, by using an old discarded material to make something new.

 History of Tramps & Hobos

-They both shared the same rail system, maybe shared the same boxcar and I’m sure, they ran into each other everywhere.
+They both shared the same rail system, may be shared the same boxcar and I’m sure, they ran into each other everywhere.

 They even shared the same code/language but they supposedly were two different types of people, workers, and … none workers.